uwspstar/Side-Projects/Nodejs-Projects/readme.md

 Node is consistently monitoring this queue in the background.
 When it finds an event in this queue it will take it out and process it.
-This kind of architecture makes Node ideal for building applications that include a lot of diskor network access.
+This kind of architecture makes Node ideal for building applications that include a lot of disk's network access.
 ```
 - Window or document arguments
 ```